drakkan/sftpgo/SECURITY.md

 ## Supported Versions

 Only the current release of the software is actively supported.
-If you need help backporting fixes into an older release, feel free to ask.
+Contact us if you need early security patches and enterprise-grade security.

 ## Reporting a Vulnerability

-Email your vulnerability information to SFTPGo's maintainer:
+Email your vulnerability information to the maintainers of SFTPGo:

-  Nicola Murino <nicola.murino@gmail.com>
+  SFTPGo Support <support@sftpgo.com>